zmcj1/BoxheadConsoleGameEngine/README.md

 # MinConsole

-On April 11, 2021, this project is officially open source!

-Made in Minsk, Belarus.

-<p style="color:yellow">IMPORTANT: This document will change at any time.</p>
+free, portable and powerful Windows Console/Terminal low-level library. - Written by Min

 <p style="color:red">This project is in the early development stage, everything is changing at a high speed!</p>

 ## What is this?

-This is a low-level Console Lib for Windows10 Console.
+This is a low-level Console Lib for Windows10 Console, you can use it to draw in the console, get user input etc.

 The purpose is to develop upper-level softwares such as text editors, 3D renderer, music player, etc with this library :).